brando90/snap-cluster-setup/notes/static_af_eval_lean_dojo_prover.md

-# Static eval for AutoFormalization (AF) using Lean Dojo with a Prover
+# Development of a Static Evaluation Benchmark for AutoFormalization using Lean Dojo and Theorem Prover Equivalence

 # High Level Motivation
 The dream is to build an automated mathematician that is powerful enough to automate mathematics, sciencific discovery, and AI safety with an automated mathematician.